From 55-Hour Burnout to 45-Hour Balance: The Workload Audit That Saved $96K

 Week 2: Have the Uncomfortable Conversations

-She needed to understand how people felt about their workload before redistributing anything.
+Zhen scheduled 1-on-1s with all five team members on the same day, back to back, 30 minutes each.
+She needed to understand how people felt about their workload before moving anything.

 Sarah (Overloaded)

 “I’m exhausted.
 I love the work, but I can’t sustain this.
-I’m working weekends no,w and it’s affecting my family.
+I’m working weekends now, and it’s affecting my family.
 I didn’t want to say anything because revenue’s good and I didn’t want to seem like I couldn’t handle it.”

 Key insight: She felt responsible for keeping clients happy and worried that handing off work would damage relationships she’d built.